Testing the Boderry Voyager Watch for review

 Hamilton Khaki Field Automatic

-If you want a high-end automatic field watch but don’t want to pay $1,000 or more, the Hamilton Khaki Field Automatic is the watch for you!
-It has all of the most desirable features and performance for significantly less cost than the competition.
-Our Hamilton’s H-10 caliber keeps excellent time (usually +2/-2 seconds per day — so in the range of Elaborated Grade).
-It boasts an 80 hour power reserve (about 2x other automatic watches), and is hand-windable with a seconds hack.
-It has a scratch resistant sapphire crystal, a solid stainless steel case, and a nice 24 hour watch face.
-Lumed hands, and 100m water resist.
-And of course it looks every bit a quality field watch with its classic design and attention to detail.
-And that’s no accident.
-Pennsylvania based Hamilton has produced field watches since 1914.
+If you want a high-end automatic field watch for well under $1,000, the Hamilton Khaki Field Automatic is for you!
+It has many of the most desirable features and performance characteristics for significantly less cost than the competition.
+Our Hamilton’s H-10 caliber keeps excellent time (usually +2/-2 seconds per day — so in the range of Elaborated Grade) and date.
+But perhaps most notably, it boasts an 80 hour power reserve (about 2x other automatic watches), and is hand-windable with a seconds hack.
+It is the best automatic option if your watch wearing is intermittent.
+Khaki Field has a scratch resistant sapphire crystal, a solid stainless steel case, and a nice 24 hour watch face.
+Though given its price, we would have liked to see 200m of water resistance and premium lume.
+Nonetheless, it looks every bit the quality field watch, with a classic design and attention to detail.
+That’s no accident; Pennsylvania-based Hamilton has been producing field watches since 1914.

 • Movement: Automatic, H-10 (ETA 2824-2)